Is Buying Batteries Direct from the Manufacturer Better Than Using a Distributor?

 The insight manufacturers miss: the battery's condition at the point of retail delivery is a direct function of how it was handled between manufacturing and that delivery.
 If units sit in a manufacturer's DC without charge maintenance, then sit in a retailer's backroom without charge maintenance, the end customer receives a product that is already partially degraded — even though it was manufactured to spec.
 The customer's early failure isn't a product problem or an installation problem.
 It's a supply chain problem that neither the manufacturer nor the retailer had visibility into.

 WCB operates battery-focused feeder fulfillment programs under ISO 9001-aligned quality systems and is qualified through ISNetworld, the supplier management platform used by large enterprise, energy, and industrial clients to vet vendors against their own qualification standards.
-If your distribution model is straining under unit-level retail demand, contact WCB to evaluate whether a feeder program fits your channel structure.
+If your distribution model is straining under unit-level retail demand — or if your retailers are asking for better service than your current channel delivers — contact WCB to evaluate whether a feeder program fits your channel structure.

 Related: How Does Battery Inventory Management Impact Battery Performance? | What Should Procurement Teams Evaluate in a Battery Supply Partner?